GroestlCoin/node-groestlcoin/README.md

 # A Node.js GroestlCoin Client!

 node-groestlcoin is a Groestlcoin client for Node.js.
-It is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub) intended for use with Groestlcoin.
-The purpose of this repository is:

 * Provide a one-stop resource for the Node.js developer to get started with Groestlcoin integration.
-* Prevent would-be Groestlcoin web developers worrying whether a Bitcoin client will work out of the box.
+* Prevent Groestlcoin web developers worrying whether a Groestlcoin client will work out of the box.
 * Promote Node.js development of Groestlcoin web apps.
-* Identify and address any incompatibilities with the Groestlcoin and Bitcoin APIs that exist now and/or in the future.
+* Identify and address any incompatibilities with the Groestlcoin APIs that exist now and/or in the future.

 ## Dependencies